tigoe/DMX-Examples/docs/arduino-sacn.md

 * [sACN Fade knob](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACNFadeKnob): fades a DMX channel  over sACN based on the value of a potentiometer.
 Sends the DMX signal every 100ms, and only if the potentiometer has changed by more than 1%.

 * [sACN Fade Encoder](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACNFadeEncoder): fades a DMX channel  over sACN based on the value of a rotary encoder.
 Uses the encoder's pushbutton as a blackout button.
 Sends the DMX signal every 100ms only if the encoder has changed.

+* [sACN Control Using an Accelerometer](https://github.com/tigoe/DMX-Examples/tree/master/Arduino-sACN-Examples/sACN-Accelerometer): fades a DMX channel when you push a button and move an accelerometer